Billy B. Van: Long and varied stage career

-The Times printed a clarification on July 10, 1916, that it was minstrel "Billy Van" who was taken to Bellevue, not Billy B. Van, who was performing at the Brighton Theatre on the night in question.

-A nastier article was that Van was being sued for breach of promise to marry by Miss Ray Myers, of Long Island City, an actress.
-The story in The New York Times in 1925 said that the suit, seeking $125,000 in damages, was coming to trial in a Queens, New York court.
-The suit claimed that instead of keeping his engagement to marry Ray, he had married Grace Walsh in 1923.
-The article states he had been married four times before.
-Myers' attorney stated that he had incriminating letters as evidence, and Van's defense was this was just "a little friendship".
-The Los Angeles Times later ran a picture of Myers, with the announcement that Van had paid $5000 to settle the claim.

 Agricultural career

 A major The New York Times article in 1917 is the source of a picture of what might be called the two Vans: Billy B. Van, the New York audience knew as a performer, and William Vandegrift—his birth name—as an expert in dairy farming and other agricultural affairs.
 In fact, he is called one of the seven best-qualified authorities on dairy management.
 Since this is a story told to the reporter by Van, there is every possibility of exaggeration.

 The article starts with a Nebraska businessman attending a Broadway play in which Van was a star.
 He recognizes him as William Vandegrift who had spoken at a Nebraska agricultural school.
 He goes backstage and learns that Van has a second career, which he seeks to keep apart.
 The reporter states that when Van goes on the stage somewhere around the country, he tries to find an agricultural college or society to speak at too.

 Van's agricultural credentials traced back to his Dutch ancestors, and also practices his grandfather had which were not accepted at the time but Van was promoting now.
 Van could of course draw on his own experience as a dairy farmer in New Hampshire.
 The Times article also discusses other experiences of Van including being an advisor on usefulness for dairy purposes of a large lot of land in the San Joaquin Valley.

 The Times article also contains a long discussion of a plan Van had of opening up retail butter stores in New York and elsewhere.
 It seems that he had invented a new method to make butter quickly and sell it at stores.
 His first store was planned to be opened soon in a wealthy section of Manhattan.
 People could bring in their own milk and leave with butter or cheese.
 There is no evidence that this venture ever got off the ground, and possibly Van was playing the reporter for a fool.